Written by Mark Galeotti & Loren K. Wiseman (1992, GDW)

 Opinions

 It’s hard to exactly say what I think of Among the Dead.
-On the surface it is a pretty interesting adventure set in a totally new location (the core setting of Dark Conspiracy being very American-centric), but as much as the setting is inspiring, the actual adventure is not.
-After, as I noted earlier, after a fairly good introduction, the scenario breaks-up into what feels like three loosely connected adventures; each of which could have rightly deserved an eighty page supplement all to themselves.
-The first section is definitely the strongest in my opinion, with enough investigation in New York and the hospital to really drag the characters into a ‘conspiracy’.
-The second section, the investigation in Moscow, is almost as good, although I’ve experienced players feeling a little lost and confused when they reach this point, especially with the immediate change of focus within the plot.
-Unfortunately, the third section, in Kazan, is by far the weakest, with a story that feels very linear and a plot line that is not very exciting at all.
-The fact that the motivation is quite contrived (i.e. do as we demand or you don’t get home!) just adds to this for me, and it is a rather disappointing way to finish up what has otherwise been a very entertaining story.
+On its surface, it is a pretty interesting mini-campaign set in a totally new location for players (with the Dark Conspiracy core rule book being very American-centric), but as much as the setting is inspiring, the actual scenario itself is less so… or perhaps I should say, that it all feels a bit too rushed.
+I say this, as after a top-notch introduction, the scenario breaks into what feels more like three loosely connected adventures than one consistent story; each of these sections’ having almost deserved an eighty-page supplement all to themselves.
+The first part of the story is definitely the strongest in my opinion, with enough investigation in New York and the hospital to make it feel as if the characters really are being lured into a ‘conspiracy’.
+The second section, the investigation in Moscow, is almost as good, although I’ve experienced players feeling a little lost and confused when they reach this point, especially with the sudden change of focus with the plot (i.e. no longer simply hunting for Annya).
+Unfortunately, the third section, that portion set in Kazan, is by far the weakest, with a story that feels overly linear and a plot line that is not very exciting to read or run.
+The fact that the motivation in this last portion is quite contrived (i.e. do as we demand or you don’t get home!) just adds to this feeling of disappointment and it is a rather a shame to finish up what has otherwise been a very entertaining story in such a way.

 Down Among The Dead Men – Where the Minion Hunters head back into the darkness…

-While that might have brought a low note to the supplement, the worse sin in the book has to be the sudden dropping of Annya’s story line from the main plot.
-From experience, this just confuses the players, and adds considerable work to the Referee in the attempt to focus the players on the BPX angle.
-I get the feeling that the first section, the one I like the most, was actually added to the Russian plot after it was submitted to GDW (hence Loren K. Wiseman’s credit – although don’t quote me on that, this is pure conjecture!).
-However, I can understand why something like this might be; most Dark Conspiracy characters (let alone their players) would be US based, and getting them involved in a Russian story line would be immensely difficult without some solid hook.
-I don’t want to sound too down on the Russian portions of the adventure, the author Mark Galeotti obviously knows his stuff (in fact looking him up on the web, it seems that he is currently Academic Chair of the Center for Global Affairs at New York University and an expert on Russian security), but these never quite flow as nicely – both in depth and quality – as the first part in New York.
+While that might have brought a low note to the supplement, the scenario’s worst sin in the book has to be the sudden dropping of Annya’s storyline from the main plot.
+From experience, this sudden change of focus just confuses the players and forces the Referee to get the players to focus on the BPX story.
+I get the feeling that the first section, the one I like the most, was actually added to the book after it was submitted to GDW (although don’t quote me on that, this is pure conjecture!).
+However, I can understand why something like this might have been added; most Minion Hunters (let alone their players) would be US-based, and getting them involved in the Russian storyline would be immensely difficult without some solid hook.
+Now I don’t want that to sound as if I’m dismissing the Russian portions of the adventure, as author Mark Galeotti knows his stuff (in fact looking him up on the web, it seems that he is currently Academic Chair of the Center for Global Affairs at New York University and an expert on Russian security), but these sections never quite flow as nicely – both in their depth and quality – as the first part in New York.

-On a more positive note, I do appreciate the open structure of the core story, and the way which information is readily accessible.
-It rarely feels as if the plot is being ‘railroaded’ (apart from the ‘directive of the committee’ of course), with information and leads available in a natural progression and important plot points presented in such a manner as to be easily inserted when and where the Referee feels most appropriate.
-It is rare (outside of Call of Cthulhu) for adventures from the 80’s or 90’s to follow this open structure, and here it adds much to the quality and sustainability to the story.
+On a more positive note, I really do appreciate the open structure of the core story and how important information is relayed to both the Referee and the players.
+It rarely feels as if the plot is being fully ‘railroaded’ (apart from the ‘directive’ the Minion Hunters get from the committee, of course), with leads being made available in a natural feeling order and important plot points being presented in such a manner as to be easily inserted when and where the Referee feels they are most appropriate.
+It is rare (outside of Call of Cthulhu) for adventures from the 80’s or 90’s to follow this type of open storytelling structure, and here it adds much to the quality and sustainability of the product.

 Finally, on a personal note, I’ve run this adventure a couple of times now, and in both instances have found it difficult to progress the story past the character’s arrival in Moscow.
-I don’t know why, perhaps being thrust unknowingly into chaotic and corrupt Russia is too much of a shock for the players?
-Despite this, I do recommend Among the Dead to any Referee looking to change up the traditional Dark Conspiracy setting, and take their game in a totally different direction.
-I would liked to have seen a few more suggestions about other types of adventures the characters could have in Moscow (or Russia in general), and potential Referees should probably look closely at expanding the final portions of the plot, but beyond that it is a solid addition to the Dark Conspiracy game line.
+I don’t know why this is, perhaps being thrust unknowingly into a chaotic and corrupt Russia is too much of a shock for the players?
+Despite this, I heartily recommend this scenario to any Referee looking to change up the traditional Dark Conspiracy setting and take their game in a totally different direction.
+Sure, I would liked to have seen a few more suggestions about other types of adventures that could have taken place in Moscow (or Russia in general), and potential Referees should probably look closely at expanding the final portions of the plot to give the mini-campaign a better overall flow, but beyond these points Among the Dead is a solid addition to the Dark Conspiracy game line.

 Clear Credit